 Paul Dupuis is not a name that rings a bell to many people of my generation.
 However, if I talk about him with my grandparents or older people, they’ll remember him as this handsome man with a very deep voice who was “great in Les Belles Histories des Pays d’en Haut“.
-He was one of those French-Canadian actors that had its notoriety, but is unfortunately a bit forgotten nowadays.
+He was one of those French-Canadian actors that had his notoriety, but who is, unfortunately, a bit forgotten nowadays.
 On my side, if I hadn’t seen Madness of the Heart, I would probably have not come across him.
 When I watched this British film for the first time, this handsome young man, who was cast as Margaret Lockwood’s love interest, picked my curiosity.
 So, I checked what was his name: Paul Dupuis.
 Hum, that’s sounded French!
 It was even better, he was Quebecois (or French-Canadian if you prefer).
-Last year, in my class of Quebecois cinema, I decided to do my final essay on films of the 40’s and the 50’s, but, to tell you the truth, that was mainly an excuse to see more Paul Dupuis’ films. 😉 I don’t regret it, because I saw some interesting stuff, movies that, just like Paul, are not remembered very well today.
+Last year, in my class on Quebecois cinema, I decided to do my final essay on films of the 40’s and the 50’s, but, to tell you the truth, that was mainly an excuse to see more Paul Dupuis’ films. 😉 I don’t regret it, because I saw some interesting stuff, movies that, just like Paul, are not remembered very well today.

-I’m really not an expert on Paul Dupuis and I’ve seen only three of his films.
-But I’ve chosen to write about him because I think he deserves more recognition.
+I’m really not an expert on Paul Dupuis and I’ve seen only three of his films, but I’ve chosen to write about him because I think he deserves more recognition.
 And if, like me, you like to discover new actors, well, there you go.
 I, however, have a sort of obsession with him and sometimes I can spend hours looking for articles and videos about him on the web.
 Quite a stimulating activity.
 It’s mostly through this research that I discovered myself a real fascination for the man.
 Paul Dupuis was one of a kind, and he was much more than a “simple” movie star.

-With the help of all my readings, I created this mini biography that I hope you’ll find complete and informative.
+With the help of all my readings, I created this mini-biography that I hope you’ll find complete and informative.

 Who Was Paul Dupuis?